Lighthouses of Venezuela: Caribbean Islands

 Aves de Sotavento (Leeward Aves) (3) (?)

-2003 Los Monjes Light, Monjes del Sur
+2003 Los Monjes Light, Monjes del Sur, March 2018

 Aves de Barlovento (Windward Aves)

 Date unknown.
 Active; focal plane 16 m (52 ft); one long (1.5 s) white flash every 10 s.
 Approx. 12 m (39 ft) square pyramidal steel skeletal tower with gallery, painted with red and white horizontal bands.
 Trabas has Capt.
-Peter's photo and Bing has an indistinct satellite view.
+Peter's 2016 photo and Google has an indistinct satellite view.
 This light has probably been rebuilt several times; there's a photo of one earlier tower on the ground.
 Located near the western tip of a cay at the southeast end of the eastern reef complex.
 Accessible only by boat.
 Site open, tower closed.
 ARLHS VEN-002; Admiralty J6420; NGA 17000.

-Islas los Roques Lighthouses
+Islas de los Roques Lighthouses

-The Islas los Roques are an archipelago of more than 50 islands with a rich associated complex of coral reefs, located about 150 km (90 mi) north of La Guaira.
+The Islas de los Roques are an archipelago of more than 50 islands with a rich associated complex of coral reefs, located about 150 km (90 mi) north of La Guaira.
 The islands have been a national park since 1972.
 El Gran Roque, one of the larger islands, has a permanent population of about 3100 and an airstrip accessible by small aircraft; air transportation from Maiquetía can be arranged.

 Cayo de Agua (2)

-Cayo de Agua Light, Los Roques
+Cayo de Agua Light, Los Roques, August 2017

 * El Gran Roque (4?)